Definition of Stock Dividend

-- Stock dividend proves to be advantageous for the company as it honors its commitment of dividend distribution without affecting its working capital.
-Providing stock dividends helps in saving cash outflows and hence does not affect it liquidity.
-During hard times when the company doesn’t have sufficient cash to pay dividends, in such a situation stock dividends are very helpful The net cost to the company of stock dividend is negligible.
+- Stock dividend proves advantageous for the company as it honors its commitment to dividend distribution without affecting its working capital.
+Providing stock dividends helps save cash outflows and does not affect its liquidity.
+During hard times when the company doesn’t have sufficient cash to pay dividends, stock dividends are constructive in such a situation.
+The net cost to the company of stock dividend is negligible.

-- Cash dividends are considered as income in the year of receipt and are liable for the tax whereas stock dividends are not taxed in hands of shareholders unless sold.
+- Cash dividends are considered income in the year of receipt and are liable for the tax, whereas stock dividends are not taxed in the hands of shareholders unless sold.

 - By issuing stock dividends, a company can increase the liquidity of its shares as it increases the number of shares in the market.

 - The market may observe the declaration of stock dividends as a liquidity shortage.
 The market participants might feel that the company is in a distressed position and is facing a liquidity crunch, which in turn may negatively impact the company’s share market price.